Charles Michel: Crisis in Georgia

 Following the 2020 Georgian parliamentary election, Georgia experienced a political crisis.
 The ruling Georgian Dream party was deemed the winner, but the opposition parties said that the election was marred by irregularities and violations, they boycotted the results of the elections and refused to enter the parliament.
 After Georgian authorities arrested opposition politician Nika Melia, the chairman of the opposition United National Movement (UNM), the country's prime minister resigned and mass street protests ensued.

 In March 2021, Michel visited Georgia and participated in talks between Prime Minister Irakli Garibashvili and the opposition.
 Michel and the EU's High Representative Josep Borrell appointed Swedish diplomat Christian Danielsson as the EU envoy to mediate political crisis talks in the country.
 Michel also met Georgian Prime Minister Irakli Garibashvili in Brussels later that month, and met political leaders in Tbilisi in April 2021, after an agreement was signed after several weeks of mediation brokered by Michel and the EU.
 The agreement was welcomed as a success by the international community and local civil society organizations such as the Europe-Georgia Institute, and Michel hailed the agreement as being in "a truly European spirit" that takes Georgia towards a "Euro-Atlantic future."

 Later the largest opposition party in Tbilisi did not accept the agreement and the ruling party withdrew from it.

+Russian invasion of Ukraine

+Early in the third year of the Russian invasion of Ukraine, roughly 750 days from its start, Michel wrote an op-ed in La Libre in which he advocated for a war-time economy and consequent re-balancing of expenditures.
+Simultaneously he proposed a Eurobond approach to the problem at a meeting of the European Council, when its presidency was in the hands of Alexander de Croo.